 Did you watch the ‘90s TV show The Nanny?
 If so, you may be familiar with Drescher.
 She lived with cancer symptoms for two years before she received a diagnosis.

 Finally, Drescher got diagnosed with uterine cancer.
-She chronicles her life, her recovery, and what it’s like with classic one-liners that will make you smile.
+In Cancer Schmancer, she chronicles her life, her recovery, and what it’s like with classic one-liners that will make you smile.

 12. It’s Always Something by Gilda Radner